-- Do not induce significant impacts to planned growth or land use. - Do not require the relocation of significant numbers of people. - Do not have a significant impact on any natural, cultural, recreational, historic, or other resource. - Do not involve significant air, noise, or water quality impacts. - Do not have significant impacts on travel patterns. - Do not otherwise, either individually or cumulatively, have any significant environmental impacts.
+- Do not induce significant impacts to planned growth or land use. - Do not require the relocation of significant numbers of people. - Do not have a significant impact on any natural, cultural, recreational, historic, or other resource. - Do not involve significant air, noise, or water quality impacts. - Do not have significant impacts on travel patterns. - Do not otherwise have any significant environmental impacts.